Focus and Scope

 Manuscripts may be submitted at any time, however, please observe the following schedule for submission decisions:

 Through a peer-review and faculty-review editorial process, manuscripts are examined for the qualities and caliber that make the research appropriate for publication.
-The Editorial Board or Editor-in-Chief will conduct the preliminary review and will assign manuscripts that pass the first cut to reviewers.
-The faculty reviewer(s) shall be an expert in the field, other than the faculty research mentor.
+The Student Editorial Board will conduct the preliminary review and will assign manuscripts that pass the first cut to reviewers.
+The Faculty Review Board, made up of the current year's Duren Professors, will have final approval on all submissions.
 Whenever possible, a blind review process will guarantee a fair review of the manuscript.
-We expect manuscripts will be subjected to revisions for content and grammar, depending on the comments of the faculty and student reviewers and copy editors.
+Manuscripts will be subjected to revisions for content and grammar, depending on the comments of the faculty and student reviewers and copy editors.

 Open Access Policy